microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedrolemanagementpolicy-get.md

 ## Examples

-### Example 1: Retrieve the details of a policy for PIM for Azure AD roles
+### Example 1: Retrieve the details of a policy in PIM for Azure AD roles

 #### Request